2022 Essex County municipal elections: Mayor

-The following were the results for mayor of Essex.

-Deputy mayor
+Deputy Mayor

 The following were the results for deputy mayor of Essex.

+Essex Municipal Council

+The following candidates ran for the Essex Municipal Council.
+Elections in Wards 1 and 3 elect the top two placed candidates, and Wards 2 and 4 elect only the first place candidate.

 Kingsville

-The following were the results for mayor and deputy mayor of Kingsville.
+The following are the results for Mayor, Deputy Mayor, & the Municipal Council of Kingsville.

 Mayor

 Mayor Nelson Santos stepped down as mayor on July 17 to take a job outside the region, and therefore did not run for re-election.
 Deputy mayor Gord Queen served as acting mayor in the interim.

-Deputy mayor
+Deputy Mayor

+Kingsville Municipal Council

+The following candidates ran for the Kingsville Municipal Council.
+All candidates run on a town-wide constituency, and the top 5 placed candidates are elected.

 Lakeshore

-The following are the results for mayor, deputy mayor and the municipal council of Lakeshore.
+The following are the results for Mayor, Deputy Mayor, & the Municipal Council of Lakeshore.

 Mayor

 Incumbent mayor Tom Bain lost to deputy mayor Tracey Bailey.